 Her body had been virtually skinned down to the bone.
 Indeed so extensive and horrific were her mutilations that her live in lover, Joseph Barnett, was only able to identify her by her eyes and ears.

 Although it is generally believed that Mary Kelly was the last of Jack the Ripper's victims, there are several more names of later murder victims on the Whitechapel Murders file.

-Also known as Catherine Millett, Elizabeth Davis was found dead, but un-mutilated, in Clarke's Yard.
+On 20th December 1888 found dead, but un-mutilated, in Clarke's Yard, Poplar.
 Although the newspapers were full of speculation that she had been murdered by Jack the Ripper, the police doctors concluded that her death had been accidental.
 However, the Coroner and the jury at her subsequent inquest disagreed and a verdict of "Murder by person or persons unknown." was returned.